MiguelCastillo/bit-bundler-service/README.md

 - Bundle github projects
 - Bundle splitting
 - Babel integration
+- Siren hypermedia responses
-- Siren hypermedia responses, and more...
+- Webhooks to notify when bundles are ready, and more...

 > This is just an experiment for integrating graphql with bit-bundler.